Sai-Kale/DevOps/Jenkins/Jenkins_Integration_java/Readme.md

 6. **CD using Ansible:**

 - Create  a new CD server.
+- setup password less authentication from jenkins to the ansible server.
+    - ssh-keygen
+    - copy the id_rsa.pub and save it in the authorized_keys under .ssh in the CD server.
 - Install Ansible on Jenkins server / Jenkins Container.
 - Once the ansible Is installed on Jenkins Docker Container.
 Change the Inventory file and /etc/ansible/hosts
-- setup password less authentication from jenkins to the ansible server.
-    - ssh-keygen
-    - copy the id_rsa.pub and save it in the authorized_keys under .ssh in the CD server.
+    - give chmod 777 /etc/ansible/hosts
+    - mention the user for which the ansible will ssh.
+    ```
+    [dev-servers]
+    18.183.244.72  ansible_ssh_user=ec2-user
+    ```

 - now run ansible -m ping dev-servers.
 Once success we are good
 - Install required packages on CD server (python, docker)
 - Now create a playbook to establish a connection frm CD sever to AWS ECR. and run the docker image.

     - open a yaml file and write a playbook.
+    - mention the tag if it doesnt fetch automatically
     ```
     - hosts: dev-servers
       tasks: